-- Jesus said, "I am the light of the world" to express that he brings God's true message to the world and rescues people from the darkness of their sin. - Christians are commanded to "walk in the light," which means they should be living the way God wants them to and avoiding evil. - The apostle John stated that "God is light," and there is no darkness in him. - Light and darkness are completely opposite.
-Darkness is the absence of all light. - Jesus said that he is "the light of the world" and that his followers should shine like lights in the world, by living in a way that clearly shows how great God is. - "Walking in the light" represents living in a way that pleases God, doing what is good and right.
+- Jesus said, "I am the light of the world" to express that he brings God's true message to the world and rescues people from the darkness of their sin. - Christians are commanded to "walk in the light," which means they should be living the way God wants them to and avoiding evil. - The apostle John stated that "God is light" and in him there is no darkness at all. - Light and darkness are complete opposites.
+Darkness is the absence of all light. - Jesus said that he was "the light of the world" and that his followers should shine like lights in the world by living in a way that clearly shows how great God is. - "Walking in the light" represents living in a way that pleases God, doing what is good and right.
 Walking in darkness represents living in rebellion against God, doing evil things.